kubeflow/kfctl/operator.md

 ## Testing Watcher and Reconciler

 One of the major benefits of using kfctl as an Operator is to leverage the functionalities around being able to watch and reconcile your Kubeflow deployments.
-The Operator is watching on any cluster events to the _KfDef_ instance, as well as the _Delete_ event to all the resources whose owner is the _KfDef_ instance.
-Each of such events is enqueued as a request for the _reconciler_ to apply changes to the _KfDef_ instance.
+The Operator is watching on any cluster events for the _KfDef_ instance, as well as the _Delete_ event for all the resources whose owner is the _KfDef_ instance.
+Each of such events is queued as a request for the _reconciler_ to apply changes to the _KfDef_ instance.
 For example, if one of the Kubeflow resources is deleted, the _reconciler_ will be triggered to re-apply the _KfDef_ instance, and re-create the deleted resource on the cluster.
-Therefore, the Kubeflow deployment with this _KfDef_ instance recovers automatically from the unexpected delete event.
+Therefore, the Kubeflow deployment with this _KfDef_ instance will recover automatically from the unexpected delete event.

 Try following to see the operator watcher and reconciler in action: